 WHY DO RENTS NEED TO INCREASE AT ALL?

 It’s a fair question.
 They need to increase for so many reasons.
 Properties need to be maintained.
 Things like dishwashers, air cons, oven, carpets all have an end of life.
 Air cons cost about $2,500 to replace.
 Carpet is around $4,000.
 Roofs need fixing, gutters repaired.
 We always have over 100 maintenance jobs in our system.
 But on top of that insurance goes up.
 It currently costs around $2,500 a year to insure an investment property.
 Then there is council rates, water rates and of course interest on the loan.
 It’s surprising how many landlords have maintenance and they just can’t afford to address it straight away.
 They need time to get the money together.
 People assume maintenance is paid from the rent but usually most of the rent goes towards the interest only payments.
 Yes even when interest is as low as it has been recently the amount of interest investors have to pay is huge and often more than the weekly rental amount.

 I’ve seen the opposite happen too.
 Where an owner has chosen not to increase the rent, but then not be able to afford maintenance that if the rent was increased they could have.

 We have a policy not to offer any leases longer than 12 months.
-People circumstances can change.
-But it’s also our policy not to agree to periodic leases.
-Mainly because with a periodic lease a tenant can give 2 weeks notice leaving just below the low season and the property may then sit vacate for a very long time.
-But remember how time-poor your property manage is.
-With lease end dates in place your property manager can plan for when lease end and tenants vacate versus 2 weeks notice they are leaving.
+Recent legislation changes in QLD now makes it very hard for a property manager or landlord to allow a tenant to be in a periodic lease.
+Keep in mind how time-poor your property manager is.
+With lease end dates in place your property manager can plan for when lease ends and tenants vacate versus 2 weeks’ notice they are leaving.

 One thing to know is we are in the process of structuring our lease end dates to all be at similar times because this too is assisting us with managing the entire leasing process.